LJacobDev/ljacobdev.github.io/README.md

-Thank you for taking a moment to visit my portfolio!
+Thank you for taking a moment to visit my portfolio in progress!

 I've been spending a couple of years intensively learning web development technologies, but now it is time to show what I can do.